GEOG 370 Quantitative Methods in Geography

 Exams

 Exams must be completed on your own and will be taken in class.
 You will need to study for the exams by practicing questions rather than just by looking at the material.
 Exams will be comprised of a combination of multiple choice, short answer, computation, and essay questions.
+Like the other exams, Exam 4 will be taken in-person during finals week in our normal classroom.
+According to the Faculty and Academic Staff Rules and Procedures, we are required to meet in-person during our regularly scheduled finals time, so there is not an option to take the final exam early.

 Course Policies